Jaffe-/NESizer2/README.md

 In order to reduce the chances of data corruption during power-on or power-off, a transistor switch is used to put the chip select signals high when the main supply voltage goes down, so that the random behavior of the latches and /WE output from the Atmega doesn't cause random writes to the SRAMs.

+#### MIDI

+The MIDI input circuit is the standard circuit suggested in the MIDI standard, using an optocoupler (6N138) to isolate the MIDI current loop from the circuit.
+The incoming signal goes to the RX input of the Atmega.

 #### Audio signal amplification

-The output signals **SND1** and **SND2** are amplified up to line level and brought out on a stereo jack.
-There is also a mono mix made of the two with the same mixing ratio as in the NES, which is also amplified to line level.
-A somewhat shitty LM324 op-amp is used for all those purposes, in lack of a better one.
+The output signals **SND1** and **SND2** are amplified up to line level using an op-amp in a non-inverting configuration.
+A small 125mV DC offset is added to make sure no clipping at the lower end occurs.

+Gain for the square channels output is approximately 3.2, while gain of the triangle/noise/dmc output is 4.3.
+These values have been found through testing to give a signal which is approximately 0 dBm for both channels.

+The two sound outputs are also mixed at the 20/12 ratio used in the NES by an op-amp non-inverting summer.
+The gain on this summer is around 5.7.

+All the outputs are AC coupled at the output.

 ### Software